zhafen/CGM-fates/README.md

 When you first start the visualization you can select a simulation, redshift, and type of visualization you would like to view.
 The simulations available were created as part of the [FIRE project](https://fire.northwestern.edu).
 Two redshifts are available per simulation: `lowz` and `highz` corresponding to z=0.25 and z=2 respectively.
 The tags at the end indicate whether or you will see a "snapshot" or "pathlines" visualization.

 *Snapshot of the CGM Visualizations:*
 These visualizations display ~1e5 particles at the specified redshift and sampled out to within the virial radius, as described in Hafen et al. 2019.
-Each particle is colored according to their origin:
+Each particle is colored according to their fate, listed below.

 *Pathlines of CGM Gas Visualizations:*
 These visualizations display the full pathlines, over the course of the entire simulation, for 400 particles.
 Each particle was in the CGM of the specified simulation at the specified redshift.
-Each particle is colored according to how it arrived in the CGM (i.e. its origin).
-These visualizations are the 3D equivalent of a figure like Figure 4 in Hafen et al. (2019).
-We display the pathlines of 100 particles per origin, of which there are four:
+Each particle is colored according to where it will go after it leaves the CGM (i.e. its fate).
+These visualizations are the 3D equivalent of a figure such as Figure 4 in Hafen et al. (2019).
+We display the pathlines of 100 particles per fate.

+*Visualized Fates*
 1. Accreted onto Central (blue) - gas that will next accrete onto the central galaxy.
 2. Accreted onto Satellite (purple) - gas that will next accrete onto a satellite galaxy.
 3. Ejected into IGM (red) - gas that will next be ejected into the IGM.